 11. What do you look for in company culture?

 This is the most straight forward way to determine if someone is going to fit in with your current staff and the flow of things in your practice.
 Also, you can make sure the candidate has a good grasp on the environments they work best in.

 12. What's your customer service style?
 Can you tell me about a time you went above and beyond with a patient?

 Not only is it important to find a new hire that you and your team will get along with, but you want someone that your patients will get along with as well.
 The answer to this question can help you see if the candidate has worked with your patient demographic before or knows how to put the patient first.

-Download our latest ebook all about staff management in your eyecare practice.
+Download our ebook all about staff management in your eyecare practice for more hiring tips.